 Although the condition itself isn’t dangerous the hormonal

-that can lead to it may complicate a person’s health and can be caused by various issues.
+that can lead to hirsutism may complicate a woman’s health and can be caused by various issues.

-If you haven’t seen a doctor yet it would be a good idea to do this now, to check what’s behind your hirsutism and see if there is anything your doctor can suggest for you.
+Although there's no current medical cure for hirsutism, if you haven’t seen a doctor yet, it would be a good idea to do this now.
+They could check what’s behind your hirsutism and see if there's anything worth trying.

-Combination birth control pills are the most common treatment for hirsutism, followed by anti-androgen medications to reduce your body’s ability to make androgens and therefore limiting there impact.
+Combination birth control pills are the most common treatment for hirsutism, followed by anti-androgen medications to reduce your body’s ability to make androgens and therefore limiting their impact.

 Personally, when I was diagnosed with hirsutism I was also diagnosed with polycystic ovary syndrome (PCOS) and my doctor started me on a contraceptive pill that had shown to help some.
 Unfortunately I didn’t experience any improvements.

-My struggle with hirsutism began when I was 18 and it plagued me for over 15 years until I took a risk and invested (and I definitely see it as an investment) in a home laser hair removal device.
+My struggle with hirsutism began when I was 18 and it plagued me for over 15 years until I took a risk and invested (and I definitely see it as an investment) in laser hair removal from home.

-I spent years avoiding situations where my ‘hairiness’ would be exposed and felt unfeminine and embarrassed due to my issue with hirsutism, which had been diagnosed as medium to severe (not the best!).
+I spent years avoiding situations where my ‘hairiness’ would be exposed and felt unfeminine and embarrassed due to my issue with hirsutism.

 I avoided the beach, pools, clothes that would bare my legs, doctors (spent years delaying my first PAP smear), and relationships.